boldingd/EclipsePhaseContent/HumbleBeginnings.md

 (Once established, charters can also be modified or recalled by the community, although this often requires a two-thirds majority to achieve.)

 There is no particular template for a permanent working-group; they can have very different sizes, authorities, and rules, depending on the tasks they are attempting to accomplish.
-Most are allowed fairly wide latitude in their internal arrangement, forming their own rules of order and operating procedures; they are typically expected to make as much of their proceedings public as possible, although some — like most Justice working-groups — keep large portions of their operations secret; and they typically cannot make major decisions for the hab on their own, instead publishing advisory documents or putting final proposals up for votes.
+Most are allowed fairly wide latitude in their internal arrangement, forming their own rules of order and operating procedures; they are typically expected to make as much of their proceedings public as possible, although some — like most Justice working-groups — keep large portions of their operations secret; and they typically cannot make major decisions for the hab on their own, instead publishing advisory documents and putting final proposals up for votes.

-> **Bauble**: A common scheme we saw was creating a "planning group" and then requiring that their proposal get an up-or-down vote before letting people tinker.
+> **Gunslinger\#MONOLITH**: A common scheme we saw was creating "planning groups" and then requiring that their proposals get an up-or-down vote before letting people tinker.
 > The idea is to try to let experts get first-crack at policy while still being a direct democracy.
+>
+> **Padre**: How often do advisory-group proposals get overturned?
+>
+> **Gunslinger\#MONOLITH**: Rarely.
+> Knowing you're going to have to go through an up-or-down vote of the whole hab tends to keep people from trying to put crazy shit in.
+>
+> I checked their public records on circle-a, and it looks like they go straight through about sixty percent of the time.
+> When they don't, they're usually returned for revision; they only get out-right rejected about five percent of the time.
+>
+> It's also worth pointing out that public participation tends to be low; on habs without mandatory voting, it's usually between five and twenty percent.
+> Unless the word gets out that something major or controversial is about to happen, that can turn into a shit-show.
+>
+> **anarcat**: Oh yeah, that's pretty familiar.
+> My mutualist hab also uses a work-group structure kind of like that, and we also have public vote participation of around twelve percent.

 Some working-groups also have access to specialized hardware or blueprints that the general populace may not be allowed; for example, Defense working-groups may have access to military weaponry that the general populace does not.
 Some working-groups may also have special authority granted to them or their members; Civil Peace and Justice working-groups, for example, have the power to act as a peace-force and judicial system, respectively, and they can grant the authority to their members to act as peace officers, social workers, public prosecutors, or public defenders.